bjdawson23/620-mod6-web-scraping/README.md

 git push
 ```

-## Export notebook to HTML

-   1. Use JupyterLab (or Jupyter Notebook) to export your .ipynb files as HTML.
-Try either:
-      Using the Jupyter menu: File -> Save and Export As... -> HTML
-   2. !jupyter nbconvert --to html name_of_notebook.ipynb
-   3. import os
-      os.system('jupyter nbconvert --to html yourNotebook.ipynb')

 ## Web Scraping and NLP with Requests, BeautifulSoup, and spaCy

     (Question 1) Article html stored in separate file that is committed and pushed: